S10267556/Assignment_1/README.md

 -As someone who is confused about this organisation, i want to contact the people behind this, so that i can clarify any questions that i may have.

+-As someone who is interested in finding out more about what they have done and follow their future projects, i want to have places where i can just follow them to check up on them whenever i want.